byu-cpe/Maeser/sphinx-docs/development/wsl_development.md

 **Why use WSL for Maeser development?**

 - **Unified Environment**: Use Linux-based tooling (bash, Python, make) directly on Windows.
-- **Consistency**: Mirror Linux production setups used by the project's Makefiles.
 - **Integration**: Access Windows files from Linux and vice versa, and use [VS Code’s WSL extension](#using-vscode-with-wsl) for a seamless IDE experience.

 ---